morrownr/USB-WiFi/How_to_Modeswitch.md

 Note: this document was tested on a Raspberry Pi 4b with the current version of the Raspberry Pi OS.

-Note: To clarify, almost all recent distros such as Ubuntu 20.04 and later, Linux Mint 20 and later and the current version Manjaro do not require you to do anything. usb-modeswitch is installed and set up and works automatically.
+Note: To clarify, almost all recent distros, such as Ubuntu 20.04 and later, Linux Mint 20 and later and the current version Manjaro do not require you to do anything. usb-modeswitch is installed and set up and works automatically.

-Note: As of the date of this document, I am aware of 3 operating systems that require the changes as outlined below:
+Note: As of the date of this document, I am aware of 1 operating system that requires the changes as outlined below:
 ```
 - Raspberry Pi OS
-- Kali Linux
-- Debian stable

 ```
 2021-04-20